Dream of: 19 April 1986 (2) "Equus"

 I pulled out my cassette player intending to tape a letter toJudith (a Dallas acquaintance).
 The others had never heard me speak and I pulled a pillow over my head so I could speak in private.
 One of them turned on the television.

-I had previously taped part of the letter and had stopped when I had been talking to Judith about the movie Equus with the actor Richard Burton.
+I had previously taped part of the letter and had stopped when I had been talking to Judith about the movie Equus with Richard Burton.
 I continued telling Judith, "This movie was about a kid who had taken a sickle and poked out the eyes of some horses.
 And then he had been sent to a psychiatrist who was Richard Burton.
 And one of the techniques Burton used was having the kid talk into the cassette player when Burton wasn't around and then Burton would later listen to it cause the kid didn't want to talk directly to Burton."

 I had been reminded of the movie now that I was talking to Judith via the tape player.